 - Tourists often like to combine a visit to Netarhat with Betla National Park (about 115km away via Mahuadanr town).

-- Seemingly, since Netarhat is rather an off-beat tourist destination, it is advisable not to stand long at deserted areas even when you are travelling in a group.
+- Seemingly, since Netarhat is rather an off-beat tourist destination, it is advisable not to stand long in deserted areas even when you are traveling in a group.

 - Cell phone connectivity is poor to non-existent.

 - Ask for permission before taking photographs of tribal people.